Sanu-Abraham/Sanu-Abraham/README.md

 ## About Me

 Hello there!
-I'm Sanu Abraham, a 17-year-old junior from Southern India with a deep passion for programming and technology. 💻✨
+I'm Sanu Abraham, an 18-year-old junior from Southern India with a deep passion for programming and technology. 💻✨

 ## Interests